Tut Ruach

 Tut Ruach (born April 30, 1985) is a Canadian former basketball player.
 Starting his professional career in 2009, he was named NBL Canada All-Star in 2012.
 Ruach played college basketball for York University and competed for Father Michael Goetz Secondary School in his previous seasons.
 He left York as its all-time leading scorer.
-His family was originally from South Sudan.

 Professional career

 On March 13, 2015, Ruach broke the NBL Canada single-game record for most points, recording 48 in a postseason meeting with the Windsor Express.

+Personal life

+His family was originally from South Sudan.